 What had I done?
 I had prompted the analysts to increase their risk by blocking their normal business activities without thinking of the consequences.
 What if they drop those USB sitcks?

-There are two complementary lessons here that we need to keep in mind as we design information security controls:
+There are two complementary lessons here that we need to keep in mind as we design cyber security controls:

 - When information security controls interfere with incentivized activities, the incentivized activities will win . . .